***Updated: August 24, 2019***

 Devices like Scarne’s and others were called “shoes” because they looked similar to a high-heel woman’s shoe.
 Regular blackjack players weren’t really fond of multiple decks since they made it a lot more difficult to count cards.
 Also, each additional deck increases the House edge by a fraction, so obviously casinos introduced as many shoe games as possible without running off loyal customers.

-One worried observer of this trend was John Breeding, who had broken into the gambling business by developing a machine that automatically shuffled cards with mechanical fingers.
-These multiple deck shoes were threatening to shuffle his company Shuffle Master permanently to the sidelines.
-He knew that if his fledgling company was to survive he would need a good single-deck game that he could sell to casinos: “Let It Ride” was born.
+One worried observer of this trend was John Breeding, who had broken into the gambling business by developing a machine that automatically shuffled cards using mechanical fingers.
+These multiple deck shoes were threatening to sweep his company Shuffle Master permanently to the sidelines.
+He knew survival of his fledgling enterprise would require a good single-deck game that could be sold to casinos: Let It Ride was born.

 - Possible flush

 - Four high to a straight, needing one to complete it

 The above definitely means there’s not going to be a whole lot of “riding”, if played to the letter.
 Let It Ride takes longer than other table games so they’re counting on people to play significantly more hands than what the optimal strategy dictates, to make up for the slow rate of action.